Fang-Lin93/MAFS5370/README.md

 # MAFS5370: Reinforcement Learning for the Super Tic-Tac-Toe

 A simple implementation of self-play for the game *Super Tic-Tac-Toe*.
-In *Super Tic-Tac-Toe*, the board is of size 6x6, and the player who occupies 4-successive positions in row, column or diagonally wins.
+In *Super Tic-Tac-Toe*, the board is of size 6x6, and the player who occupies 4-successive positions in row, column or diagonal wins.
 Each move has a stochastic outcome: with probability=0.5 the action is accepted, otherwise the action is randomly placed in the available neighbor cells if possible.